fahimamohideen/fahimamohideen.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-## Hi there!
+I am a social psychologist studying topics at the intersection of social and positive psychology for individual and collective good.
+My research broadly examines well-being within everyday life and in relation to sociopolitical contexts like injustice.
+For example, I have tested predictors and outcomes of collective action as it relates to well-being using a multi-method approach and across various social issues such as racial injustice, gun violence, and participants' self-selected issues.
+In a second line of work, I have studied how people perceive, pursue, and experience meaning in their lives.

-I am a fourth year PhD Candidate in the Social Psychology graduate program at Rutgers University - Newark.
-I research topics at the intersection of social and positive psychology – I study meaning in life, well-being, and positive outcomes in individual and societal contexts.
-In some of my recent projects I investigate the sources of momentary meaning in daily life, and the role of feelings of meaning in collective action against societal injustice.
+An integral part of my approach involves employing a diverse methodological toolkit integrating survey, longitudinal, experimental, daily diary, and experience sampling methods, and targeting generalizability by recruiting diverse samples from specialized populations and across the world.

-An integral part of my approach involves studying people's feeling states and behavior as they occur in real life using experience sampling and daily diary methods, alongside surveys and experimental designs.
 My long-term goal is to utilize my research and analytical skills to understand and address the psychological and behavioral underpinnings of real-world issues for societal benefit.